Ross Horrelt

 Expertise & Experience: Fire ecology, wildfire management, paleoecology, fire regimes, disturbance.

-Co-supervisor, Dr. Kendrick Brown researchhttps://scholar.google.ca/citations?user=1gbC7msAAAAJ&hl=en
+Co-supervisor, Dr. Kendrick Brown research: https://scholar.google.ca/citations?user=1gbC7msAAAAJ&hl=en